Super Bowl: American television rights

 Note: Years listed are the year the game was actually played (will be played) rather than what NFL season it is considered to have been.

 Lead-out programming

-The Super Bowl provides an extremely strong lead-in to programming following it on the same channel, the effects of which can last for several hours.
+The Super Bowl provides lead-in to programming following it on the same channel, the effects of which can last for several hours.
 For instance, in discussing the ratings of a local TV station, Buffalo television critic Alan Pergament noted that following Super Bowl XLVII, which aired on CBS: "A paid program that ran on CBS 4 (WIVB-TV) at 2:30 in the morning had a 1.3 rating.
 That's higher than some CW prime time shows get on WNLO-TV, Channel 4's sister station."

 Because of this strong coattail effect, the network that airs the Super Bowl typically takes advantage of the large audience to air an episode of a hit series or to premiere the pilot of a promising new one in the lead-out slot, which immediately follows the Super Bowl and post-game coverage.